pythonTedo/Basic-Web-S3-AWS/README.md

 ```

 Developer mode runs off the TypeScript source.
 Any saves will reset the server and run the latest version of the codebase.

+***
+## Important Files and Project Structure

+The source code for this demo resides in the ./src directory.

+### src/server.ts
+The main code for this demo is located in the ./src/server.ts file.
+This includes

+### src/cars.ts
+This is a javascript object containing a list of cars.
+This will be useful for providing data for our simple endpoints.

+### src/unit-test-examples/
+This directory contains some simple unit functions (`units.ts`) and corresponding tests using Mocha and Chai (`units.tests.ts`).

+***
+This is Basic Web Backend APP with Node.js Express on Type Script.

+This is exercise 1 from the path of Udacity course for Cloud Developer.
+Course 2: Full stack Apps on AWS.

+This App is a introduction in Node.js Express with Type Script.
+The original code is from: https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-basic-server
+The autor is udacity.

+### *Notes for me*
+npm install - installing all dependencies from package.json
+npm run dev - to run the local server
+npm test - to run out unit tests

+tslint.json
+tsconfig.json -- both confert js to ts

+scr - main Type Script code
+udacity-c2-basic-server.postman_collection.json - in postman templates for each action with pre-defined params.